Keisha Zollar: UCB diversity work

 Zollar has spoken about issues related to the recruitment, retention, and other systemic reasons for the lack of non-white performers at UCB and in mainstream improv comedy.
 She was hired as diversity coordinator at UCB in New York in 2010 and held the position for four years.
 The position was unpaid and included the cost of two classes every six months.
 She briefly left the theater before returning, citing isolation as one of the few women of color performers.

 In June 2020, amid conversations about institutional racism in comedy sparked by the George Floyd protests, Zollar further tweeted about her experience as an unpaid diversity coordinator for UCB.
 The organization's official Twitter account replied that they would follow up with her "and look forward to resolving this as soon as possible."

 Personal life

 Zollar is married to Andrew Kimler.
+The two have appeared on The Skin Deep YouTube series many times since 2016 to talk about their relationship.
+In an August 2023 episode of The Skin Deep, they revealed that they adopted a baby girl.